-May Edition Reebok's 2012 planning document for retailers has finally made its way to Icethetics.
-There weren't really any surprises in it but I thought I'd get it all on the record here just the same.
+August Edition As expected, it's been a quiet summer.
+This is the first JerseyWatch update in more than three months.
+That was when Reebok's 2012 planning document for retailers made its way to Icethetics.
+There weren't really any surprises in it but I got it all on the record just the same.

 As with every NHL JerseyWatch update, this post contains all previously gathered information from past JerseyWatch posts.
 All your 2012 NHL uniform news in one simple blog update.
 That's how we roll.